h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Blend mode

-      *tekst*
+       *With blende mode you have different options to mix colors, an extra color on top of the basic color that is given from the start page.*

     - Opacity

-      *tekst*
+       *The higher the number, the darker the color.*

     - Color

+      *tekstDecide here which color you want to use.
+You can enter a webcolor code via a # number.
+You can use the colors range or choose "custom color" for HSB or RGB colors.*

+    - Keyframes

       *tekst*

   5.2.2.3 Gradiënt

   *Function in which the LED turns on and off, causing flashes of light on a regular basis.
-The discharge time can be set manually via properties.
-See chapter 4.3.4 for more information.*
+The discharge time can be set manually via properties.*

   - Properties